Special Topics: Farms, Food and Your Future

 Vermont Technical College

-A first-ever GIV Special Topics Institute that explores the science, economics, policy, sociology and downright yumminess of everything we eat.
+A GIV Special Topics Institute that explores the science, economics, policy, sociology and downright yumminess of everything we eat.
 Come learn from scholars and professionals in the agricultural, culinary, scientific, business and activism fields during this brand-new residential Institute at Vermont Technical College in summer 2014.

 At this Institute, you’ll: